poempelfox/jeelink-clone/README.md

 - I wanted the ability to attach either a wire antenna (like on normal JeeLinks) or something better, so it's optionally possible to solder on an SMA connector.
+However, my first tests indicate that this is not worth it - it does not improve reception that much, at least not in my usecases.

-Current status: Ordered from JLCPCB, not received yet.
+Current status: Ordered a revision 0 from JLCPCB, and received it.
+Noticed that I have made a mayor error, and that rev 0 is completely non-functional.
+Designed a revision 1.